Tulane Home Tulane Shield logo linking to site home page

 In the Event of a Potential Unstable or an Extreme Weather Event in a Study Abroad Location

-The Office of Study Abroad works closely with other offices on campus and with host program staff abroad to monitor on-site conditions and act quickly in the event of an emergency abroad.
-Every student is required to register with Crisis 24, an emergency response service which provides medical, personal, travel and security advice and assistance.
-In the case of an emergency, Crisis 24 may be contracted to provide emergency medical care or evacuation and security assistance, which includes evacuation in the event that it is determined that a student's security is threatened by any political instability or civil unrest.
+In the case of an emergency, Crisis 24 may be contracted to provide emergency medical care or evacuation and security assistance, which includes evacuation in the event that it is determined that a student's security is threatened by any political instability, civil unrest, or an environmental disaster.

 Health Insurance